This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Step 2: Add Dry Ingredients and Chill Dough Overnight

 Over the large bowl, sift flour, baking soda, and salt, then mix on low until combined.
-Fold in dark chocolate shaving.
+Fold in chopped chocolate and chocolate chips.
 Cover and place in the fridge for 2 hours.
-Cookie dough should be firm when ready.

 Step 3: Scoop Cookie Dough

-Preheat the oven to 350°F. Use a 2-oz cookie scoop to scoop the cookie dough on a parchment lined baking sheet, leaving 3 inches of space between each cookie.
+Preheat oven to 350°F. Use a 2-oz ice cream scoop to scoop the cookie dough on a parchment-lined baking sheet, leaving 3 inches of space between each cookie.

 Step 4: Bake Chocolate Chip Cookies

-Here are some of my top tips to help you get the best chewy chocolate chip cookie recipe:
+Here are some of my top tips to help you get the best dark chocolate cookies:

-- Feel free to use any chocolate chips that you may already have at home; semi-sweet, milk chocolate or white chocolate chips work great in this recipe.
+- Feel free to use any chocolate chips you already have at home; semi-sweet, milk chocolate, or white chocolate chips work great in this recipe.

-- If you’re short on time, you can place your eggs in warm tap water for 5 minutes to bring them to temperature.
+- If you're short on time, place your eggs in warm tap water for 5 minutes to bring them to temperature.

 - Oven temperatures can vary, meaning your cooking time may vary as well.
 My rule of thumb is that once I can smell the cookies, I check to confirm if they’re done.
 The final product should be hard around the edges and slightly under in the center; they’ll continue to harden as they cool.

-- Do not skip the step of letting the cookie dough rest for at least 2 hours before baking.
+- Do not skip the step of letting the cookie dough rest for at least 30 minutes, but 2 hours is ideal before baking.
 This is the key to developing the best flavor.
+The long resting time adds flavor and reduces how much the cookies spread.

 Chewy Dark Chocolate Chip Cookies FAQs